Facebook Pixel

 Car accidents can result in serious property damage, injuries, and death.
 Did you or a loved one suffer physical injuries and damages in a car accident as a result of someone else’s negligence?
 Schedule a consultation with our experienced Denver car accident lawyers.
 You may have a viable car accident claim to recover compensation for your damages.

-A car accident attorney can walk you through what happens if you total a financed car.
-We can help you negotiate a fair settlement with the insurance company.
 You have the right to contest the insurance company’s valuation of your car if you disagree with it.
 We can help you obtain the compensation you need to pay off your car loan and move forward after an accident.

 Call Zaner Harden Law at (720) 594-6256 to schedule a consultation to discuss your case.
 You can also chat with us online or fill out our online contact form.